auth0/docs/webapi.md

         ...
     }

 ###5.
-Calling the secure API
+Calling the secured API

 The last step would be to call the API from your JavaScript application.
-To do so, you have to grab the `id_token` from the URL hash and send it to your API as part of the Authorization header (something like `Authorization: Bearer ...id_token...`).
+To do so, you have to extract the `id_token` from the URL hash, and send it to your API as part of the Authorization header (e.g. `Authorization: Bearer ...id_token...`).
 Here is some code to do that:

     var id_token = /id_token=([^&]*)/g.exec(window.location.hash);
     $.ajax({